Timytech/rock-paper-scissors/README.md

 # rock-paper-scissors
-A simple implementation of grade-school classic “rock paper scissors”  game
+A simple implementation of the grade-school classic “rock paper scissors”  game